Alienation of affections

-Alienation of affections is a common law tort, abolished in many jurisdictions.
-Where it still exists, an action is brought by a spouse against a third party alleged to be responsible for damaging the marriage, most often resulting in divorce.
+Alienation of affections (sometimes called homewrecker law) is a common law tort in some jurisdictions, wherein a civil lawsuit action is brought by a spouse against a third party alleged to be responsible for damaging the marriage, most often referring to one that has ended in divorce.
 The defendant in an alienation of affections suit is typically an adulterous spouse's lover, although family members, counselors, and therapists or clergy members who have advised a spouse to seek divorce have also been sued for alienation of affections.

 The tort of alienation of affections often overlaps with another "heart balm" tort: criminal conversation.
-Alienation of affections has most in common with the tort of tortious interference, where a third party can be held liable for interfering with the contractual relationship between two parties.
+Alienation of affections has similarity with the tort of tortious interference, where a third party can be held liable for interfering with the contractual relationship between two parties.

 Legal requirements

 An action for alienation of affection does not require proof of extramarital sex.
 An alienation claim is difficult to establish because it comprises several elements and there are several defenses.

 To succeed on an alienation claim, the plaintiff has to show the following elements: